 I AGREE TO enclose two stamped addressed envelopes with each letter.

-I AGREE TO enclose *£5 each time I write to a prisoner.
+I AGREE TO go online and send*£5 each time I write to a prisoner.

 *The reason we have the £5 rule is twofold, firstly it helps to identify prisoners with little or no family support.
 Secondly your act of kindness will allow the prisoner can buy some toiletries.

 DO NOT send a prisoner more than £5.